|Mr A Petrie||Teacher of PE / Faculty Leader|

 Our aim is to provide a creative environment where students can develop into independent learners, preparing them for either further education or practical work in the wider world.

 The faculty has been combined to accommodate all the practically based subjects and to share experiences and broaden knowledge across the curriculum.
-Our facilities include designated woodwork and metalwork rooms, two specialists catering facilities, a Sports Hall, gymnasium, Astroturf for multi-sport use, traditional courts and a large playing field.
+Our facilities include designated woodwork and metalwork rooms, two specialists catering facilities, a large Performing Arts space, a Sports Hall, gymnasium, Astroturf for multi-sport use, traditional courts and a large playing field.
 These facilities and subject specific staff we are dedicated to raising the achievement of all students.

 The focus of the key stage 3 curriculum is a combination of practical and theory content designed to allow the students to creatively explore a full range of techniques and skills which will either set up their Key Stage 4 option or to be used further to their school life.
 We aim to equip the students with interpersonal skills such as independence, leadership attributes and communication skills every lesson, which will develop students for their future within education both at Armthorpe Academy and further.